Permafrost/TundraTN/SERVICES.md

 * `$type` is an optional External ID description which the given `$id` corresponds.
 If not specified, `$id` is assumed to be an internal partner ID.
+* `$refresh?` is an optional boolean which when `true` will force a refresh of the cached profile from the Trading Networks database.
+  Defaults to `false`.

 #### Outputs: